-- Enter your name and the appellate court district that decided your appeal. - If your Petition involves a constitutional question and is filed under Rule 317, check the box next to "Petition for Appeal as a Matter of Right."
-It is only a constitutional question if the appellate court's decision says the case involves a constitutional question. - Otherwise, check Rule 315 (permissive review).
-Most cases are filed under Rule 315.
+- Enter your name and the appellate court district that decided your appeal. - If your Petition for Leave to Appeal involves a constitutional question and is filed under Rule 317, check the box next to "As a Matter of Right."
+Otherwise, check Rule 315 (permissive review).